jedi4ever/veewee/doc/template.md

 ## Listing available templates

-Veewee provides templates for a lot of different os-es.
+Veewee provides templates for a lot of different Operation Systems.

 To see all the templates provided:

-    veewee vbox templates
+    $ veewee vbox templates

     The following templates are available:
     veewee vbox define '<box_name>' 'archlinux-i386'